surfingjoe/Images/Kubernetes.md

 **Worker Node – kubelet**

 The main service on a worker node, regularly taking in new or modified specifications and ensuring the pods and their containers are healthy and running in the desired state.
 Within a Kubernetes cluster, the kubelet functions as a local agent that watches for pod specs via the Kubernetes API server.

+**Worker Node – kube-proxy**

+A proxy service that runs on each worker node to deal with individual host subnetting and expose services to networks outside of Kubernetes.
+Kube-proxy maintains network rules on nodes.
+These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

+C**ontainer Runtime**

+The container runtime is the software that is responsible for running containers.